"I am glad that taking part in a trial might help others on their own cancer journey.”

 - Have had any other chemotherapy treatment for your bowel cancer apart from the 16 weeks of chemotherapy you have just had

 - Are going to have a combination of chemotherapy and radiotherapy for rectal cancer (you can take part if you’re having radiotherapy for symptoms)

-- Have high blood pressure that can’t be well controlled or certain heart problems (the trial team can advise you about this)
+- Have high blood pressure that can’t be well controlled or certain heart problems

 The researchers aim to recruit more than 1,500 people at hospitals across the UK.
 To start with, you have up to 16 weeks of chemotherapy.
 If you have already started chemotherapy, you can join the trial up until the 12th week of your chemotherapy treatment.

 While you are having chemotherapy, the researchers will test a sample of cancer that was taken when you had surgery or a

 At the moment, the trial aims to test treatments in 4 different subtypes of bowel cancer.

 - The comparison called FOCUS4-A is for cancer with a change (mutation) to a gene called BRAF

 - The comparison called FOCUS4-B is for cancer with a change to a gene called PIK3CA or that only produces a small amount of a protein called PTEN

 - The comparison called FOCUS4-C is for cancer with a change to genes called KRAS, NRAS, or H3K36me3